-Your team is putting in the hours, but there is a couple of unexpected items you need from your client.
+Your team is putting in the hours, but you need a couple of unexpected items from your client.
 You contact your client; you request the information, and you wait.
-You follow them up, you wait.
-The work you have done to date for your client is significant and important and there are many thousands of dollars in work in progress (WIP).
+You follow them up; you wait.
+The work you have done to date for your client is significant, and there are many thousands of dollars in work in progress (WIP).

-As business leaders, as business advisors, as businesspeople, is this the best approach, is this the right approach.
-If you were advising your client with this type of cash lockup, surely you advise them to implement strategies to unlock their cash flow.
+As business leaders, as business advisors, as businesspeople, is this the best approach?
+Is this the right approach?
+If you were advising your client with this type of cash lockup, indeed, you recommend they implement strategies to unlock their cash flow.

-As the accounting profession evolves, more and more firms are moving to interim billing – end of the month, end of the fortnight, etc, and fixed price agreements with monthly payments in advance, and away from the end of job policy.
-Imagine a professional service firm with no cashflow held up in work in progress, what a joyous business.
+As the accounting profession evolves, more and more firms are moving to interim billing – end of the month, end of the fortnight, etc., and fixed price agreements with monthly payments in advance and away from the end of job policy.
+Imagine a professional service firm with no cash flow held up in work in progress; what a joyous business.
 The reality is, there are a growing number of practices like this around Australia.
-Accounting and advisory firms that have retrained their clients that ‘they are not a bank’ and in order to engage their services, they have new billing and credit terms.
+Accounting and advisory firms have retrained their clients that ‘they are not a bank’ and engaging their services to have new billing and credit terms.
 In addition, for challenged clients, some firms have implemented different types of fee funding solutions to assist clients with payment options.

-So, an interesting question is how is work in progress viewed during the succession process?
-Well, as you can imagine, cashflow is important.
+So, an interesting question is how work in progress is viewed during the succession process?
+Well, as you can imagine, cash flow is essential.
 Without question, excessive WIP levels will impact your practice value.
-Conversely, practices with strong cashflow are viewed more favorably.
-Imagine if you were standing in the shoes of your successor and you were comparing a practice with 90 days WIP compared to a similar practice with 0 days WIP.
+Conversely, practices with solid cash flow are viewed more favourably.
+Imagine if you were standing in the shoes of your successor and you were comparing practice with 90 days WIP compared to a similar practice with 0 days WIP.
 It is a no-brainer, which is more appealing.